-ireland.com

 Irish Design 2015

 Get set to connect with Irish design.
 A new generation of exciting craftspeople and designers is shaking up the scene on the island of Ireland, mixing traditional techniques with a contemporary edge.
-2015 is the year of Irish design, which will showcase the very best from design, craft, fashion and architecture.
+2015 is a year-long celebration of Irish design, which will showcase the very best from design, craft, fashion and architecture.
 So what's on offer?
 Well, how about a packed programme of exhibitions, lectures and other designer events across the island?
 Not to mention the chance to end the year with a perfectly crafted bang at the Dublin Design Festival in November.
 Also big for 2015 is the Économusée movement, where you can watch artisans at work and learn the history of crafts as diverse as pottery, hurl-making (the stick used in the sports of hurling and camogie), and salmon smoking.
 Game of Thrones fans may be particularly interested in Steensons Jewellery Économusée in the lovely Antrim village of Glenarm, where some of the jewellery featured in the hit HBO series was made.

-EXCITING THINGS TO DO IN 2015 Ireland is full of surprises, and in 2015 the island is brimming over with a vast array of things to do and see.
+EXCITING THINGS TO DO IN 2015

+Ireland is full of surprises, and in 2015 the island is brimming over with fantastic things to experience.
 Time to start planning your trip